-You can read more about How to Review and Submit a Baseline Plan.
+You can read more about How to Review and Submit a Baseline Plan

-Question-47: What are the different major types of drawings you see on a Construction Project?
+Question-47: What are the major different types of drawings you see on a Construction Project?

 Answer: There are four types we normally came across 1.
 Tender Drawings 2.
 AFC/IFC, 3.
-Shop Drawings, and 4.
+Shop Drawings and 4.
 As-built Drawings

-Tender Drawings: The Clients release drawings included in the tender documents for pre-qualified Contractors.
-Some time these are also referred to as Design drawings.
+Tender Drawings: Drawings included in the tender documents are released by the Clients for pre-qualified Contractors.

-Approved for Construction Drawing: AFC - Approved for Construction or IFC - Issued for Construction both terms are being used for drawings and documents approved by authorities after review.
-IFC/AFC is a stamped or marked document, or you can say one of the controlled documents.
-Even some people are using the term IFC as Information for Construction or Instructions for Construction.
+Approved for Construction Drawing: AFC - Approved for Construction or IFC - Issued for Construction both terms are being used for drawings and documents that are approved by authorities after review.
+IFC/AFC is a stamped or marked document or you can say one of the controlled documents.
+Even some people are using a term IFC as Information for Construction or Instructions for Construction.
 Another name is IFR - Issued for Information.

-Client/Consultant/PMT issues these drawings to EPC, Contractors, Supplier, Vendors, Sub-Contractor, or Manufacture.
+These drawings are issued by Client/Consultant/PMT to EPC, Contractors, Supplier, Vendors, Sub-Contractor, or Manufacture.